Zimbabwe Defence Industries: Facilities

 Zimbabwe Defence Industries operates a facility in Domboshawa, known as Elphida, where it manufactures arms and munitions.
-It is also said to own a mortar shell plant, where 155mm artillery shells, rocket launchers and hand grenades were once produced.
+It is also said to own a mortar shell plant, where 155 mm artillery shells, rocket launchers and hand grenades were once produced.
 Since 2008 the main factory operated at a greatly reduced level of productivity, only offering small arms and small arms ammunition.
 American and European Union sanctions and disinvestment, compounded by an exodus of technically skilled personnel, have badly damaged the ZDI's ability to continue manufacturing.
 The factory machinery is antiquated and no resources are available to replace or even refurbish it.
 ZDI still possesses a preexisting stockpile of ammunition but can no longer meet its immediate overhead costs, including raw materials.
 As of March 2015 Managing Director Dube confirmed that all production lines had been halted.

 ZDI owns at least one banana plantation, Valhalla, in Manicaland Province.
 ZDI employees still reporting to work have complained of being used as forced labour at an unidentified company farm.